ashishthomas/Email_Validator/README.md

 ## Usage 📋

 <details open>
-<summary> Here it is used to perform the email validation whther the email is valid or not </summary>
+<summary> Here it is used to perform the email validation to validate email using emailvalidationAPI </summary>

 ```bash
 #1. clone this project